 The Island's influence on artists, musicians & actors alike is apparent when you stop in to enjoy there work.
 Not only in the local talent is this evident but many off-Island visitors find themselves caught up in the art of expression from the annual musicians, "Under the Big Top" performance during the month of August to Island Players performances on the stage at the TPAC and the displayed works of artisians at "Art-in-the-Park", held every July at the Art & Nature Center (visit our "Calendar of Events").

 Sunday afternoons during the summer, the Islanders play mainland teams in the Door County Baseball League.
 Good old-fashioned baseball with hot dogs, brats, ice cream & soda (visit our "Calendar of Events").
 The Little League, sponsored by the Lions Club, play teams from the County on Friday evenings.

 Over 100 miles of paved roads provide scenic biking pleasure on the Island.
-Bike rentals are available at Island Rides Bicycle Rentals (Downtown) Click on "Island Rides" for more details .
+Bike rentals are available at Island Rides Bicycle Rentals offering a ride for every age for the past 15+ years including the furry friends.
+Create awesome island memories with one of our Bicycles, Retro E-Bikes, Surreys, Pet or kid trailers.
+(Downtown area) Click on "Island Rides Bicycle Rentals" for more details.

 Washington Island is a major birding flyway.
 All levels of birders are welcome to enjoy the incredible variety of species in their natural habitats.
-Opportunities to learn more about birding or other wildlife on the Island is available through the Art and Nature Center.
-The Annual Birding Festival takes place during the first weekend of June (visit our "Calendar of Events").
+Opportunities to learn more about birding or other wildlife on the Island is available through the Art & Nature Center.
+The Annual Birding Festival takes place during the spring of each year and is sponsored by the Art & Nature Center.